entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 315. Otic canal extends through postparietals: absent (0), present (1).
 > Lu *et al.* (2016), character 47; Clement et al. (2018), character 46.

-> - Character 180 in 'early gnathostome phylogeny dataset'.
+> - Character 180 in 'early gnathostome phylogeny dataset'.**Repeated with character 26, but the steates are different.
+Need more check.**

 316. Number of bones of skull roof lateral to postparietals: two (0), one (1), more than two (2)
 > Lu *et al.* (2016), character 48; Clement et al. (2018), character 47.

-> - Character 149 in 'early gnathostome phylogeny dataset'.
+> - Character 149 in 'early gnathostome phylogeny dataset'. **Repeated with character 26, but the steates are different.
+Need more check.**

 317. Suture between paired skull roofing bones (centrals of placoderms, postparietals of osteichthyans): straight (0), sinusoidal (1).
 > Lu *et al.* (2016), character 49; Clement et al. (2018), character 48.